-An Extended Program, which may meet one day per week between September and May and also provides one “unit” of CPE;
+An Extended Program, which may meet one day per week between October and March, also provides one “unit” of CPE.

-One “unit” of CPE consists of 300 hours of clinical time where students visit with care receivers, plus 100 hours of classroom and individual education.
-It’s a mix of one-on-one supervision, group process work, instruction, and writing.
+One “unit” of CPE consists of 300 hours of clinical time where students visit with care receivers, plus 100 hours of educational seminars, which may include verbatims, individual supervision sessions, case studies, didactics, and inter-personal relationship seminars (IPR).

 CPE students also include seminarians who are required to take one unit of CPE as part of their degree program or who take more than one unit as their ministry internship.
 Our students also include clergy and non-certified chaplains who serve in congregations and other community settings and who want to improve their skills; as well as volunteers in hospitals, hospices, and rehabilitation and skilled nursing care facilities who provide emotional, spiritual and religious support and comfort to patients and families under the supervision of a professional chaplain.

-OSF HealthCare Saint Francis Medical Center is Accredited by the Association for Clinical Pastoral Education (ACPE) to offer Level I, Level II, and Supervisory Education:
+OSF HealthCare Saint Francis Medical Center is Accredited by the Association for Clinical Pastoral Education (ACPE) to offer Level I and Level ll CPE:

 One West Court Square, Suite 325